Monday, May 19, 2025

 After hearing about President Biden’s diagnosis, I am a little more worried about Cowboy and what showed up in his blood test, and that mail‑in test that came back positive.

-We made a quick stop at Food City for milk and walked out with a new wind chime that really does not chime.
+We made a quick stop at Food City for milk and walked out with a new wind chime, the kind that looks pretty but doesn’t actually chime.

 And yes, a cinder block holds Fred up.